-Twenty four months olf for a baby is probably the most infamous for toddlers, often referred to as the “Terrible Twos.
-The reality is that it is a lot of fun… The life of a two-year-old can consist of activities that like dressing up, playing kitchen, loving his or her parents, and yes, throwing a tantrum or two.
+Twenty four months old for a baby is probably the most infamous for toddlers, often referred to as the “Terrible Twos.
+The reality is that it is a lot of fun!
+The life of a two-year-old can consist of activities like dressing up, playing kitchen, loving their parents, and yes, throwing a tantrum or two.

-In this article, we look as what you might expect at this age.
-A child’s development will occur at their own pace and is likely to differ from exactly what is written here.
-If you have any concerns that they are not meeting expected developmental milestones do not be alarmed.
-Check-in with your qualified health care professional, such as a pediatrician, to seek advice.
+In this article, we look at what you might expect at this age.
+A child’s development will occur at their own pace and will likely differ from what is written here.
+If you have any concerns that they are not meeting expected developmental milestones, do not be alarmed.
+Check in with your qualified health care professional, such as a pediatrician, to seek advice.

 Another developmental milestone may include;

-Improved dexterity.
-You may start to notice if your child is left or right-handed by the frequency with which they use one over the other.
-There generally hand and finger skills can develop with scribbling and the handling of toys, containers and items like building blocks
+- Improved dexterity.
+You may start to notice if your child is left or right-handed by the frequency they use one over the other.
+Generally, hand and finger skills can develop with scribbling and the handling of toys, containers, and items like building blocks.

-Emotions.
-Toddlers can start to identify as themselves, knowing their own name and expressing their own wants.
-This can be positive for example, in them articulating that they want to play with other children.
+- Emotions.
+Toddlers can start to identify as themselves, knowing their name and expressing their own wants.
+This can be positive, for example, in them articulating that they want to play with other children.
 This can also come across as defiant if they are stubborn about things.

 A Practical Milestone… Potty Training

 A major toddler project at this age is potty training.
 Some children may start this as early as eighteen months.
 Others may only be ready at thirty-six months.
-If you would like to explore the possibility of potty training here are some sign you can look for:
+If you would like to explore the possibility of potty training, here are some signs you can look for:

-If your toddler has not shown any of these signs that is normal.
+If your toddler has not shown any of these signs, that is normal.
 You can encourage your child by using potty-training language around them more.
-Such as nappy, toilet, and potty.
+Such as nappies, toilet, and potty.
 This may help them get used to hearing the terms and pique their interest.
-Let your toddler show you when they are ready and do not rush the process.
+Let your toddler show you when they are ready, and do not rush the process.
 It should all come together at the right time.

-It is a good age to try creative activities to develop new mental and physical skills in your baby.
+It is a good age to try creative activities to develop your baby’s new mental and physical skills.
 Some examples are:

 - Arts and Crafts.
 Colouring has taken on a whole new meaning.
 You may watch in awe as you see their tiny hands grasp a crayon for the first time.